SwordPuffin/Splices/README.md

 # Keybinds

-w - Enter completed word (or not completed word to delete it)
+spacebar - Enter completed word (or not completed word to delete it)

 s - Stop or start a game